MicrosoftDocs/security/security-docs/zero-trust/zero-trust-identity-device-access-policies-common.md

 ### Permissions

-- Users who will manage Conditional Access policies must be able to sign in to the Azure portal as a **Conditional Access Administrator**, **Security Administrator**, or **Global Administrator**.
+- Users who will manage Conditional Access policies must be able to sign in to the Azure portal as at least a [Conditional Access Administrator](/entra/identity/role-based-access-control/permissions-reference#conditional-access-administrator).
-- Users who will manage app protection and device compliance policies must be able to sign in to Intune as an **Intune Administrator** or **Global Administrator**.
+- Users who will manage app protection and device compliance policies must be able to sign in to Intune as at least an [Intune Administrator](/entra/identity/role-based-access-control/permissions-reference#intune-administrator).
 - Those users who only need to view configurations can be assigned the **Security Reader** or **Global Reader** roles.

 For more information about roles and permissions, see the article [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).